 - Transcript evaluation report with each official or verified transcript.

-- Please review Graduate International Admissions for full information.
+- Please review the Graduate International Admissions page for more information.

 Transfer Credit Policy